FREQUENTLY ASKED QUESTIONS

 How much will I be paid for my shortened URLs?

 All of the clicks you receive on your shortened URLs are paid out according to the country each visiting user comes from.
 United States generally pays out the most because it is the highest quality for advertisers.
 You can take a look at the exact payouts on the payout rates page.

 What is the minimum payment threshold for payment?

 We pay our users as long as they have earned more than $10.00 since their last payment.
 If it is your first payment, you must earn $10.00 first before a payout is sent.
 We set these minimums because of the fees associated with sending payment.

 When are payments sent?

 Currently, we payout users on a month-to-month basis.
 We calculate earnings from the previous month (short URL earnings + referral commissions) and update your "Account Balance" (on the "Payment History" tab).
 On the 7th of the month, you can click the "Payment History" tab while logged in to check the status of your payment or request a payment.
 You must request a payment in order to be paid.
-It can take up to 72 hours from the time you request payment to see the money in your PayPal account.
+It can take up to 96 hours from the time you request payment to see the money in your PayPal account or Bitcoin wallet.

 What is the policy on duplicate IP visitors?

 In order to maintain high quality traffic for our advertisers and keep our payout rates as high as possible, we have to pay less for duplicate IP visitors.
 We made an important announcement about our payout rate policy for duplicate IP visits in our forum - "Unique / Duplicate IP Earnings Information".
 If you are sending a lot of traffic that includes duplicate visits from the same IP, it is important to take this into consideration.